Churches Working Together: Local and National

-Over half Baptist churches are involved in some kind of ecumenical relationship.
+Many Baptist churches work together with other local churches.
 Many are part of a 'Churches Together' group in their town or city, or join together with other local churches for occasional worship or mission events.
-Some churches are part of a more formal Local Ecumenical Partnership (LEP), covenanting with other churches to share aspects of their life together – from buildings, to ministry, to a Single Congregation Partnership sharing the whole of their worship and mission life.
+Some churches are part of a more formal Local Ecumenical Partnership (LEP), covenanting with other churches to share aspects of their life together – buildings, ministry, or a Single Congregation Partnership sharing the whole of their worship and mission life.

 A New Framework for Local Unity in Mission is a recent paper which aims to revitalise local ecumenical working, and suggests new ways of working for the future.